KnpLabs/KnpUserBundle/Resources/doc/command_line_tools.rst

 .. code-block:: bash

-    $ php app/console fos:user:create testuser test@example.com p@ssword
-    $ # OR if you are using Symfony >= 2.8 with the new directory structure
     $ php bin/console fos:user:create testuser test@example.com p@ssword

 If any of the required arguments are not passed to the command, an interactive prompt